curityio/openid-client-ios-appauth-dcr/README.md

 ./deploy.sh
 ```

-Run XCode 12.5 or later and run the app on a simulator or device.
+Then open the `app` folder in XCode 12.5 or later and run the app on a simulator or device.

 ## User Behavior